htw-imi-showtime/showtime-website/content/ws21/master/m2-a-better-spotify/features.md

 {{<section title="Tag System" >}}
 Another improvement of the system was adding a way to tag songs for the user.
 This was not at all possible with Spotify and was high on the priority list of our focus group which was why implementing a **tag system** was out of the question.
 After all, it is not always possible to present one's own visions in a **one-dimensional hierarchical concept**, which is why cross-references are necessary.

-{{<image src="TaggingSong.gif" alt="Tagging a song" >}}

 With the tag system, a user has now the possibility to **sort** songs not just in one way via using the Playlist feature but also via using customizable tags.
 The user can **create them themself** and is free in naming them and has an assortment of different **colours** they can choose from.
 This helps the user to get a **visual clue** when scrolling through song lists and aids in **grouping songs** accordingly.

 {{<image src="TagSystem.gif" alt="creating a new tag" caption="How to create a new tag">}}

 Tags also work as individual playlists for themselves as well as the user can simply click on the tag they want to access and a list with all the tagged songs inside will be displayed.
-This makes it a lot easier to **adjust the tags** on songs as well as checking which songs belong to the tag and which don't.
+This makes it a lot easier to **adjust the tags** on songs as well as check which songs belong to the tag and which don't.

 {{<image src="Opentaglist.jpg" alt="opening the taglist" >}}